tannewt/wa-law.org/site/bill/2023-24/README.md

 * [HB 1888](hb/1888) - Newborn safe transfer - H Prefiled
 * [HB 1883](hb/1883) - Concerning employer tax incentives for paying wages to employees during juror service. - H Prefiled
 * [SB 5799](sb/5799) - Sale of halal foods - S Prefiled
-* [SB 5800](sb/5800) - Improving access to department of licensing issued documents by clarifying the application requirements for a minor, modifying the requirements for at-cost identicards, and studying the feasibility of reduced-fee identicards. - S Prefiled
 * [SB 5796](sb/5796) - Common interest communities - S Prefiled
 * [SB 5795](sb/5795) - Year-round Pacific std. time - S Prefiled
 * [SB 5793](sb/5793) - Paid sick leave - S Prefiled
 * [SB 5792](sb/5792) - Concerning the definition of multiunit residential buildings. - S Prefiled
-* [SB 5791](sb/5791) - Concerning the evaluation of the effectiveness of oral fluid roadside information in the enforcement of driving under the influence laws. - S Prefiled
 * [HB 1871](hb/1871) - Concerning the Washington state ferries' treatment of employees and applicants without consideration of COVID-19 vaccines. - H Prefiled
 * [HB 1882](hb/1882) - Even-numbered year elections - H Prefiled
 * [HB 1881](hb/1881) - Establishing a uniform standard for creating an established relationship for the purposes of coverage of audio-only telemedicine services. - H Prefiled